molecula/documentation/cloud/cloud-tables/_posts/2022-11-10-cloud-table-query-endpoint.md

 ---
-title: Where do I find the table Query Endpoint in FeatureBase Cloud?
+title: Where do I find the Query Endpoint in FeatureBase Cloud?
 ---

-The table query endpoint is used to query a FeatureBase Cloud table.
+The table query endpoint is used to query a FeatureBase Cloud database.

 ## Before you begin